Mahdi

-The Mahdi (ٱلْمَهْدِيّ) is a messianic figure in Islamic eschatology who is believed to appear at the end of times to rid the world of evil and injustice.
-He is said to be a descendant of Muhammad who will appear shortly before the prophet ʿĪsā (Jesus) and lead Muslims to rule the world.
+The Mahdi (ٱلْمَهْدِيّ) is a messianic figure in Islamic apocalyptic literature.
+He is comparable to the Christian idea of the return of Jesus and the Mashiach ben David in Judaism.
+He is believed to appear at the End of Times to rid the world of evil and injustice.
+He is said to be a descendant of Muhammad and will appear shortly before Jesus.